-- Emergency safety equipment should be installed within 20 metres, or 10 seconds reach, of the hazard without stairs, ramps or obstacles in the path. - Equipment must be located in a clearly visible, easily identifiable position and free from any obstructions such as doors, partitions etc. - An ISO 3864.1 compliant safety sign should be displayed near the shower or eye wash.
+- Emergency safety equipment should be installed within 20 metres, or 10 seconds reach, of the hazard without stairs, ramps or obstacles in the path. - Equipment must be located in a clearly visible, easily identifiable position and free from any obstructions such as doors, partitions etc. - A safety sign, conforming to BS EN ISO 7010, should be displayed near the shower and/or eye wash.